 Khor Fakkan is the second-largest East Coast town in the UAE.
 Interestingly, it belongs to the Sharjah Emirate despite being surrounded by the Emirate of Fujeirah.

-Khor Fakkan which means “Creek of Two Jaws” is a town that is set on a bay that is backed by rugged and rather halwa-like (Arabic sweet) looking Hajar mountains.
+Khor Fakkan which means “Creek of Two Jaws” is a town that is set on a bay that is backed by rugged halwa-like (Arabic sweet) looking Hajar mountains.

 Khor Fakkan powers the UAE economy with a busy industrial seaport.
 It is one of the major container terminal ports in the Emirates (Wikipedia).